November 1, 2012

 • print

 A question often asked here at Harvest USA is a common one.
-“Why do people—even Christians—go back to a gay life after they have come for help?”
+“Why do people—even Christians—fall back into a gay life after they have come for help?”
 It’s a legitimate question.
-For Christians who believe the Word, the Scriptures, and believe that faith in Christ makes one a “new creation,” the issue may seem confusing, but the answer must be honest and biblically grounded.
-Let me give you six possible reasons to explain what might be happening here, as we have seen some common denominators over the years in our ministry.
+For Christians who believe the Word, the Scriptures, and believe that faith in Christ makes one a “new creation,” the issue may seem confusing.
+But the answer must be honest and biblically grounded.
+We’ve seen some common denominators over the years in our ministry.
+So, in a series of articles, let me give you six possible reasons to explain what might be happening here.

 Pain is a major motivator for all of us.
 We seek to avoid pain, and if we are in pain, we seek to get out of it.
 Even if the pain we are experiencing is something we need to go through in order to reach a better place, the experience of the pain itself can move us to go back to our original state.